muppet9010/factorio-muppet-streamer/README.md

 - Disable freeplay's introduction message
 - Disable freeplay's rocket win
 - Add a team member limit feature for use in Multiplayer by streamers.
+- Schedule the delivery of some explosives to a player.

 Team Member Limit (other players than 1 streamer)